Daniele1926/Twitch-VODs-Backup-Telegram/README.md

 A complete python bot for continuos backup from Twitch to Telegram channel.
 This code can also download sub-only VODs by providing your Twitch cookies in cookies.txt (netscape format)

+FEATURES:

+- Automatic fetch new vods and live vods
+- Automatic download new VODs
+- Support for only subs VODs
+- Support for NVENC
+- SQL Database to track failed VODs, completed VODs, currently in live VODs and retries
+- Smart automatic split for VODs larger than 2/4GB (depends on Telegram limits)
+- Telegram caption with thumbnail, streaming support, VOD title, date and part

 INSTALL

 1. Download repository